 Jobs and Salaries: A Quintessential Understanding of the Hiring Mechanism

 The recruitment process across sectors has started gearing up.
-The foretell is based on the insights from the ‘Jobs and Salaries Primer 2021-22’, the recently launched report by TeamLease Services.
+The forecast is based on the insights from the ‘Jobs and Salaries Primer 2021-22,’ the recently launched report by TeamLease Services.
 It is evident that the Covid-19 turbulence seems to be settling down.
 Various sectors, more or less, seem to be moving back to pre-Covid levels.
-Smart staffing gives employers a resilient solution to stand firm against unstable economies and indefinite/ unforeseen circumstances like the pandemic.
-Agility to employ manpower based on the requirements/ demands and for the specific roles with particular expertise/ specialisation can be very cost effective and directive.
-Hiring contract staff, freelancers, gig-workers, consultants and apprentices, brings smart staffing to the fore.
-There is either growth and if not, stability sans doute, visible on the ground.
+Smart staffing gives employers a resilient solution to stand firm against unstable economies and indefinite/unforeseen circumstances like the pandemic.
+Agility to employ manpower based on the requirements/demands and for the specific roles with particular expertise/specialisation can be very cost-effective and directive.
+Hiring contract staff, freelancers, gig workers, consultants, and apprentices brings smart staffing to the fore.
+There is either growth, and if not, stability, sans doute, visible on the ground.

 Jobs and Salaries: Top paymasters

-Ecommerce and Tech Startups, Healthcare and Allied Industries, IT and Knowledge Services remain the top paymasters as there is more than 10% salary growth whereas lower than 10% salary growth are sectors such as, Agriculture and Agrochemicals, Automobile & Allied, BFSI, BPO and ITES, Construction & Real Estate, Educational Services, FMCD, FMCG, Hospitality, Industrial Manufacturing and Allied, Media and Entertainment, Power and Energy, Retail, Telecom.
+Ecommerce and Tech Startups, Healthcare and Allied Industries, and IT and Knowledge Services remain the top paymasters, as there is more than 10% salary growth, whereas lower than 10% salary growth are sectors such as, Agriculture and Agrochemicals, automobiles & Allied, BFSI, BPO and ITES, Construction & Real Estate, Educational Services, FMCD, FMCG, Hospitality, Industrial Manufacturing and Allied, Media and Entertainment, Power and Energy, Retail, Telecom.

 Jobs in demand and salary growth